 In the case of powder coatings and paintwork, there is also the fact that the user often does not want to know the thickness of the powder or wet film that has just been applied, but the later, final thickness after baking or drying.
 To do this, the device must take into account the expected shrinkage of the coating material during curing.

-System calibrations tailored to your application
+Applications tailored to your needs

 Calibration made easy